 The Washington Trust is your voice for preservation in Washington State.

-The national preservation community rallied recently to protect the Federal Historic Tax Credit that has created more than 2.4 million jobs and leveraged over $131 billion in private investment.
-Read more about our efforts here.
+Historic Tax Credit – The national preservation community recently rallied to protect the Federal Historic Tax Credit that has created more than 2.4 million jobs and leveraged over $131 billion in private investment.